 Malta is most definitely cheaper than the UK, for both accommodations, food and drinks.

 Is Malta affordable?

 Malta is affordable but not inexpensive.
 The biggest slice of the holiday cost will be the accommodation.

 How much do you need for a week in Malta?

-Budget between 700 and 2,500 per person, based on the type of accommodation and restaurants you like to go.
-You can also go lower than 700 Euro if you stay in hostel and you eat mostly street food.
+Budget between 700 and 2,500 per person, based on the type of accommodation and restaurants you like to go to.
+You can also go lower than 700 Euro if you stay in a hostel and you eat mostly street food.